Free Jewish Education Material

 Hacham Haim Massass.
 As a youth, he studied at the Etz Haim Yeshiva, headed by Hacham Haim Birdugo, in the city of Meknes.

-In 1924, at the age of 31, he was appointed to the position of Chief Rabbi of the city of Tlemcen, Algeria.
 In 1964 he made Aliyah to Israel and settled in the city of Haifa.
 In 1968 he was appointed Chief Sephardi Rabbi of Haifa.